The expanded indication in rheumatoid arthritis further supports the safety and efficacy profile of Actemra.

-ACTEMRA & pregnancy:
+ACTEMRA & Pregnancy

-Patients must tell their doctor if they are planning to become pregnant, are pregnant, plan to breast-feed, or are breast-feeding.
-The patient and their doctor should decide if the patient will take ACTEMRA or breast-feed.
-Patients should not do both.
-If a patient is pregnant and taking ACTEMRA, they must join the pregnancy registry.
-To learn more, patients should call 1-877-311-8972 or talk to their doctor to register.
+Tell your healthcare provider if you are planning to become pregnant, are pregnant, plan to breast-feed, or are breast-feeding.
+If you are pregnant and taking ACTEMRA, join the pregnancy registry.
+To learn more, call 1-877-311-8972 or talk to your healthcare provider to register.